Skip to Content

 How To Train a Great Pyrenees Lab Mix

-Did you know that mixed breeds are easier to train, according to a study on owner-perceived differences between mixed-bred and purebred dogs?
-This is because they inherit trainability traits from a diverse pool of genes than would a purebred dog.
+Did you know that mixed breeds are easier to train, according to a study on owner-perceived differences between mixed and pure breeds?

 Here are 5 tips on how to train your Great Pyrenees mix: